 The story of a great Thai Massage therapist who cannot name one muscle

 It is certainly useful for massage therapists to have a good understanding of anatomy and physiology, but this does not necessarily make anyone a better therapist.

 Let me tell you a story.
 I know one excellent massage therapist here in Thailand.
-She has been working full-time as a therapist for 20 years.
+She has been working full-time as a therapist for over 20 years.